rafaelcamargo/portfolio/src/scripts/blog/posts/english/little-improvements-to-pitsby.md

 ---

 More than one year after the last improvement, a few advances are more than welcome now.
 If Pitsby is still a non-existing word in your dictionary, you can now define it as a tool that aims to help you write UI components documentation easier.
-The main reason behind its existence was to offer an [alternative to Storybook](https://rcamargo.medium.com/the-alternative-to-storybookjs-fc48b18bfdeb) - the most popular tool at the time Pitsby was born - due to my tremendous uncomfortableness with Storybook's developer experience.
+The main reason behind its existence was to offer an [alternative to Storybook](https://rcamargo.medium.com/the-alternative-to-storybookjs-fc48b18bfdeb)—the most popular tool at the time Pitsby was born—due to my tremendous uncomfortableness with Storybook's developer experience.
 These recent novelties, few but fabulous, focused on two topics.

 ## Performance